 Many people with a slow-growing skin lymphoma don’t need treatment straightaway.
 Instead, the doctor monitors the condition.
 This is called ‘active monitoring’ or ‘watch and wait’.
 It is often used for early-stage lymphoma that would not benefit from treatment.

 Many people find active monitoring very difficult to cope with.
-It can be hard to wait for repeat appointments and tests and then hear that having no treatment is the best option for you at that time.
+It can be hard to wait for repeat appointments and tests, and then hear that having no treatment is the best option for you at that time.
 However, research and many years of experience have shown that this is the best approach for some types and stages of skin lymphoma.

 If your specialist feels that treatment would help you, there are many different options.
 Some treatments are applied directly to affected areas of your skin (topical treatment), such as creams, lotions or ointments, light therapy or radiotherapy.
 Other treatment affects your whole body (systemic treatment), such as immunotherapy (drugs that use your own immune system to help your body get rid of lymphoma cells), steroids, chemotherapy or, rarely, a stem cell transplant.
-If you have skin lymphoma affecting a single area of skin, you might have surgery to remove it.
+If you have skin lymphoma affecting a single area of skin, you might have surgery to remove the lymphoma.
 The treatment you need depends on the type of skin lymphoma you have and on how much of your body is affected.

 If you have been diagnosed with skin lymphoma, you can find more detail on the treatment you might have on our pages about specific skin lymphomas:

 - cutaneous T-cell lymphomas (CTCLs), including mycosis fungoides and Sézary syndrome

 - cutaneous B-cell lymphomas (CBCLs).